Japan proceeds with twice-delayed sales tax hike as growth sputters

 The government has already applied measures to mitigate the pain on consumption, mindful of avoiding the effects of the last increase, in 2014, which led to a severe economic downturn.

-Television broadcasters showed images of crowds buying items such as wine, cosmetics and jewelry before the increase hit.
+Television broadcasters showed images of crowds buying items such as wine, cosmetics and jewellery before the increase hit.

 “I was a bit worried whether I can buy this at 8% tax rate, but now I’m relieved that I made it,” a 45-year-old woman told public broadcaster NHK after buying a 70,000-yen ($647) bed at a department store in Tokyo.